Mërgim Brahimi

 Mërgim Brahimi (born 8 August 1992) is a Kosovan professional footballer who plays as a midfielder for FC Wil.
 A youth international for Albania and Switzerland, Brahimi represented the Albania national team before switching to the Kosovo national team.

 Early life

 Brahimi was born in Istog, FR Yugoslavia to Kosovar Albanian parents.
-He lived in Istog for two years before moving to Zürich, Switzerland along with his mother, brother and two sisters due to the growing tension in Kosovo.
+He lived in Istog for two years before moving to Zurich, Switzerland along with his mother, brother and two sisters due to the growing tension in Kosovo.
 Prior to moving, his father had been living for a number of years in Switzerland as a Gastarbeiter.
 He then signed for local side FC Red Star Zürich in 1997 before being spotted by Grasshopper Club Zürich in 2007.

 Club career

 Youth clubs

 At the age of five, Brahimi signed for local side FC Red Star Zürich before being spotted by Grasshopper Zürich in 2007.
 Brahimi moved up the ranks of the youth divisions at Grasshopper Zürich, eventually playing for the under-21s in 2010.
 In the under-21s, Brahimi made a total of thirty two appearances and scored three goals before joining the senior team.